QuotaClub

 Isobel Hardwick

-It’s the most common anxiety from career-changers considering tech sales: do I need a degree to even apply?
+It’s a common concern for career changers considering tech sales: do I need a degree to even apply?

 That said, “you don’t need a degree” is not the same as “you don’t need to prepare.”
-Without a degree, you have to build a sharper signal of the things that actually matter.
-This post covers what those things are and how to surface them in the application and interview process.
+Without a degree, you still need to meet the rest of the role’s criteria.
+This guide separates public evidence from QuotaClub’s professional observations, then shows you how to make relevant experience easier for an employer to assess.

 1. Drive: will you do the hard stuff?

 SDR work is uncomfortable on a daily basis.
-Cold calling people who don’t want to hear from you, getting hung up on, sending emails that get ignored, missing quota, getting back on the phone the next morning.
-Hiring managers are looking for evidence you’ve done something hard, repeatedly, with a clear outcome.
+Cold calling people who don’t want to hear from you, getting hung up on, sending emails that get ignored, missing quota, then getting back on the phone the next morning.
+A specific example of sustained effort gives an interviewer something concrete to assess.

-Examples that count as drive evidence: hitting top-quartile targets in a previous role, working two jobs while studying, completing a physical or competitive challenge (marathons, sport at a serious level), running a side business, surviving a high-volume customer-facing role over a sustained period.
+Possible evidence includes hitting top-quartile targets in a previous role, working two jobs while studying, completing a physical or competitive challenge (marathons, sport at a serious level), running a side business, surviving a high-volume customer-facing role over a sustained period.
+Use examples you can explain and substantiate.

 2. Coachability: will you take feedback and apply it?